NiklasEi/www-nikl-me/blog/2023/github_workflow_to_publish_android_app_DRAFT.md

     application:
       label: "Bevy game"
 ```
 *Make sure to correct the path to your app icon.
-Also update the package identifier and the app label.*
+Also, update the package identifier and the app label.*

 Connect your Android device to your machine and note down the device id from `bash$x devices`.
 Now run `bash$x run --device <device ID>`.
 Gradle should build the project and then start your app on the device.
 If this works, you can also try building a bundle with `bash$x build --release --platform android --store play`.